Department Staff List

 This course provides the students with a broad general education (BGE) linked to the relevant outcomes and benchmarks from curriculum for excellence.

-Students attend the department 2 periods per week in S1 to S3 (in S1/2 this is on rotation with Art).
+Students attend the department 2 periods per week in S1, 1 period a week in S2 (in S1/2 this is on rotation with Art), 3 periods a week in S3.
 Time is spent studying musical literacy and various styles such as orchestral, rock & pop, music of the world, Scottish music, film & tv music etc. Practical lessons are the main focus of skills development within S1/2, where students will be given the opportunity to learn keyboard, tuned percussion, guitar, and ukulele.

 In S3, students who choose music will be given the opportunity to select two instruments which they should focus on, with a view to progressing to National Qualifications in S4.
-Students will also study Understanding Music concepts at National 3 and 4 level.
-They also have the opportunity to take part in group performing lessons in class.
+Students will also study Understanding Music concepts at National 3, 4 and 5 level.
+They also have the opportunity to take part in group performing lessons in class and complete a unit of work on composing their own music.

 SENIOR PHASE (S4 – S6)